Follow this sensible sequence for retrofitting your home – increase your energy efficiency with less.

 When your appliances need replacement, select energy-efficient models and run them sensibly (i.e. only when full).
 How do you know they are energy efficient?
 Check this website www.energyrating.gov.au It will save you huge sums.
 Turn off all appliances at the powerpoint will then eliminate your ‘stand by’ power usage.

-Get on with installing your solar hot water system (around 25% of your energy bill) – either thermal solar or heat pump.
+Get on with installing your solar hot water system around 25% of your energy bill – either thermal solar or heat pump.
 Government rebates will play a part here, so do your research carefully.
+Claiming a warranty for Government incentivised installations can be problematic if the installer has closed the business.
+Choosing a reliable, well established business will ensure hot water support for many years to come.

 SOLAR POWER AND BATTERIES

-Once that is done, install solar panels on your roof sufficient to cover your (now significantly reduced) energy needs.
+Once all that is done, install solar panels on your roof sufficient to cover your now significantly reduced energy needs.
 So your home can power you.
-That will future proof your home from power bills forever, so you can get on with your life, without worrying about the cost of power!
+Installing batteries will ensure that any overproduction from your solar panels will be used in your home before having to pull energy from the grid.
+That will future proof your home from huge power bills, so you can get on with your life, without worrying about the cost or consistency of power!
 Smart.

 Many people start with a roof full of solar panels and then retrofit the rest of their home.
 You will need significantly less solar panels to power an energy-efficient home, so save those funds and invest in energy efficiency BEFORE energy generation.

 Once you have the bug for this stuff, jumping into an electric vehicle would seem to be a logical step.
-If you solar panels generate enough power, you can charge your car overnight from your battery and drive around with zero carbon emissions and no fuel costs.
+If your solar panels generate enough power, you can charge your car during the day from your solar panels or overnight from your battery.
+Then drive around with zero carbon emissions and no fuel costs.

 Here is an online magazine that explains what we did to our home over the course of a few years to make it the haven that it is now.

-If DIY is your thing, you can discover more energy-efficient draught-proofing solutions that bring in maximum thermal comfort in your home without draining your pockets!
+If DIY is your thing, you can discover energy efficient solutions that bring maximum thermal comfort to your home without draining your pockets!
 Shop for a wide range of excellent home retrofit solutions for greater thermal comfort at www.ecoMasterStore.com.au

-To progress your journey towards an energy-efficient home that loves you all year round call 1300 326 627 or email : [email protected]
+To progress your journey towards an energy-efficient home that loves you all year round, give the team at ecoMaster a call on 1300 326 627 or contact us here.